Smithy (1946 film)

-Smithy (also known as Southern Cross in the UK and Pacific Adventure in the US) is a 1946 Australian adventure film about pioneering Australian aviator Sir Charles Kingsford Smith and his 1928 flight across the Pacific Ocean, from San Francisco, California, United States to Brisbane, Queensland, Australia.
-This was the first-ever transpacific flight.
-Kingsford Smith was the pilot of the Fokker F.VII/3m three-engine monoplane "Southern Cross", with Australian aviator Charles Ulm as the relief pilot.
-The other two crew members were Americans James Warner and Harry Lyon.
+Smithy (also known as Southern Cross in the UK and Pacific Adventure in the US) is a 1946 Australian adventure film about pioneering Australian aviator Sir Charles Kingsford Smith directed by Ken G. Hall starring Ron Randell.
+It was Hall's last feature film as a director and has been called "a remarkably adult and downbeat movie, easily Hall’s most mature work in his career".

 Plot

 In 1943 in the South-West Pacific, some Australian and American airmen discuss the story of "Smithy", Charles Kingsford Smith.
-The Americans are told the story by an old officer of Smithy, along with a waiter, Stringer, who knew him.
+The Americans are told the story by an old officer of his, along with a waiter, Stringer, who knew him.

 The story starts in 1917 with his recovering from a wound incurred in fighting over the Western Front.
-Kingsford Smith is rewarded with the Military Cross and is determined to make a career out of flying.
+Kingsford Smith is rewarded with the Military Cross from the King.

+When the war ends, Kingsford Smith is determined to make a career out of flying.
-After the war Kingsford Smith visits America and has a brief romance with Kay Sutton but later falls in love with and marries Mary Powell.

 He attempts to enter the England to Australia Air Race in 1919 but is stopped by Prime Minister Billy Hughes.
-Kingsford Smith then decides to become the first person to fly from the United States to Australia across the Pacific.
-He does the trip with Charles Ulm in an aircraft called the Southern Cross and becomes world-famous.
+He then decides to become the first person to fly from the United States to Australia across the Pacific.

+Kingsford Smith travels to the United States, staying with his brother Harold in San Francisco, to try and raise funds for the trip.
+While on the train to San Francisco he flirts with an American girl, Kay Sutton.
+Kingsford Smith is unsuccessful in raising finance and returns to Australia, working as a commercial pilot.
+He meets Charles Ulm who also wants to fly across the Pacific.
+In order to attract attention, they break the record for flying around Australia.
+Kingsford Smith buys the plane, an aircraft called The Southern Cross, but struggles to raise finance.

+Kingsford Smith returns to the USA where Hubert Wilkins warns him that even if he is successful, he will not reap the benefits of his work in his life.
+He meets up with Kay, as originally planned on the train.